 Note: Be sure to inform your close ones that if you fall unconscious (or cannot swallow properly), you mustn’t be given anything orally.

-Though this seems to be a question which is often asked, it will not help our hypo.
-Constantly high blood sugar is dangerous on their own as they may lead to a number of complications.
+Though this seems to be a question that is often asked, it will not help our hypo.
+Constantly high blood sugar is dangerous on its own as it may lead to several complications.

-Some of which include: heart attack, kidney disease, blindness, stroke, amputations of lower limbs.
+Some of these include heart attack, kidney disease, blindness, stroke, and amputations of lower limbs.

 Low blood glucose may occur during the nighttime, and it can happen that some individuals with milder symptoms don’t even wake up while experiencing a hypo.